The College Admission Essay Topic — Experts Weigh In

-A college admission essay is a completely separate entity from the SAT essay, but it can cause just as much stress.
-To assuage your fears, we turned to college admission officers from three different types of schools—a state technical school, a small liberal arts college and a large public university—for advice.
-Our experts are:
+To assuage your fears on the college admission essay, we turned to college admission officers from three different types of schools—a state technical school, a small liberal arts college and a large public university—for advice.

 Danny Easley, assistant director of admissions at Georgia Institute of Technology in Atlanta